Idaho RN Licensing Guide

 Overview

-Chapter 186 of the Idaho Session Laws passed on March 11, 1911, which created the Idaho Board of Nursing and put the IBN in charge of safeguarding the health, safety, and welfare of Idaho’s citizens through regulations of nursing education and practice.
+Chapter 186 of the Idaho Session Laws passed on March 11, 1911, creating the Idaho Board of Nursing and put the IBN in charge of safeguarding the health, safety, and welfare of Idaho’s citizens through regulations of nursing education and practice.
 The IBN is composed of nine members appointed by the Governor.
-It licensed nearly 27,940 registered nurses in April 2024 and empowered nurses to perform at the highest level of their Idaho nursing license.
+It had over 28,500 registered nurses licensed in July 2024 and empowered nurses to perform at the highest level of their Idaho nursing license.

 About